MarielaNina/qa_squad_bertimbau/README.md

 This repository contains the code and experiments for the paper:

-**"Efficient Fine-Tuning Methods for Portuguese Question Answering: Evaluating LoRA, QLoRA, DoRA and QDoRA on BERTimbau with SQuAD"**
+**"Efficient Fine-Tuning for Portuguese Question Answering: A Systematic Evaluation of LoRA, QLoRA, DoRA and QDoRA on BERTimbau"**

 **Key Findings:**
-- LoRA achieves **95.8%** of full fine-tuning performance with **73.5%** reduction in training time
+* LoRA achieves **95.8%** of full fine-tuning performance with **73.5%** reduction in training time
-- QLoRA enables training BERTimbau-Large on **8GB GPUs** (validated on RTX 2080 Ti)
+* QLoRA enables fine-tuning BERTimbau-Large under severe memory constraints (≈8–20 GB VRAM), making large models feasible on commodity GPUs where full fine-tuning is impractical.
-- Learning rate **2e-4** is critical for PEFT methods (+6.2 F1 points improvement)
+* Learning rate **2e-4** is critical for PEFT methods (+6.2 F1 points improvement)
-- Larger models are more resilient to quantization (4.83 vs 9.56 F1 loss)
+* Larger models are more resilient to quantization (4.83 vs 9.56 F1 loss)
-- First quantization study applied to BERTimbau models
+* First quantization study applied to BERTimbau models

 **Paper and Figures:** See ([paper/](https://github.com/MarielaNina/Projeto_Final_Redes_Neurais/blob/main/Paper_Mariela_Nina.pdf)) directory for the full paper, figures, and supplementary materials.